tiagoprn/notepy/README.md

 [django admin url](http://localhost:8000/admin)

 Now you should login with the user/password you entered on `make su`.
-Now you can create your notes.
 Have fun!